owneraio/finp2p-tezos-adapter/specs/hold.md

 A hold operation put tokens in escrow by transferring them to the Proxy contract (_i.e._ the tokens are owned by the proxy contract in the token's FA2 ledger).
-A rollback makes the proxy transfer the token back to the original owner, while a hold execution makes the proxy transfer the tokens to their intended destination.
+A rollback makes the proxy transfer the token back to the original owner, while a hold release makes the proxy transfer the tokens to their intended destination.

 ### Working with External Addresses